rubenlagus/TelegramBots/TelegramBots.wiki/How-To-Update.md

 ### <a id="3.0.2"></a>To version 3.0.2 ###
 1. If you were using `TelegramLongPollingCommandBot`, add the new [extensions dependency](https://github.com/rubenlagus/TelegramBots/tree/master/telegrambots-extensions) to your maven and fix import statements in your project.
+2. If you were using `TelegramLongPollingCommandBot`, make sure you start using constructors with username and prevent overriding `getUsername` method.